krishna-saini/Forkify/README.md

 The project is build using vanilla Javascript and based on Model-View-Controller (MVC) architecture.
 It is using publisher subscriber design pattern to establish connection between various components of MVC architecture.

-API get request
+API get request,
-API post request
+API post request,
-fullfilled/rejected Promise handling using async/await
+fullfilled/rejected Promise handling using async/await,
-OOPS
+OOPS,
-Modules
+Modules,
-Parcel
+Parcel,